-- Use HLC's Composite Financial Index worksheet to calculate this index. - Note all strength factors are limited to a scale of -4 to 10. - For all entries, if a corresponding number does not apply, enter 0 (zero).
-Blank entries will not be accepted. - There are four sections for each year.
-Be sure to enter all information. - The Viability strength factor is set to 10 when there is no long-term debt. - Only data for the current data collection year can be updated.
+- For all entries, if a corresponding number does not apply, enter zero.
+Blank entries will not be accepted. - In the Return on Net Assets Ratio Calculation section, use consolidated amounts for the change in net assets, if available. - The Viability Ratio Calculation section asks the institution to report its long-term debt.
+This information might not be separately reported in the financial statements as it is typically contained in the footnotes. - The Viability strength factor is set to 10 when there is no long-term debt. - Only data for the current data collection year can be updated.
 Data from the previous two years are shown for informational purposes only.
 Contact inst-update@hlcommission.org to raise a concern about data from previous years.